royeradames/royeradames-angular-tutorial/src/assets/testing/types-of-tests.md

 - Routers
 - Template bindings

+### Code coverage

+`ng test --code-coverage`

+Open `coverage/index.html`

+#### How much code coverage?

+Ideally, 100% coverage.
+At lest 70% coverage.
+If constrain, then only focus on the key features.
+Things that take long to test manually.

 ## Integration Tests

 Test a component with external resources (e.g. file system, database, API endpoints).